Splitting instability of a doubly quantized vortex in superfluid Fermi gases: Non-equilibrium dynamics

 The insets of Figure \ref{fig:LifeTime} show snapshots of the pair field density during the DQV's decay in the crossover regime (upper images) and BCS-regime (lower images).
 The left images show the pair density between zero and the bulk value $\vert \Psi_{\infty} \vert$, while the right images only show values of the density in a close range around the bulk value, in order to make the phonons in the system more apparent.
 In the crossover regime, one can clearly observe that the splitting of the DQV is accompanied by the emission of spiraling phonons.
 This is in accordance with the predictions of the linear analysis that, in the BEC- and crossover-regime, the instability is induced by a coupling of the core mode to radially propagating phonon modes with positive angular momentum \footnote{See also Fig.\ 3a of Ref.\ \cite{THHiroSplit} for a schematic of the phonon emission in BEC systems.}.
 In the BCS-regime, on the other hand, no phonons are found to be emitted during the decay process, which again agrees with the earlier result that the instability is induced solely by the core mode for $(k_F a_s)^{-1} = -2$.

-The spiral pattern is amplified over time by rotational superradiance \cite{SuperRad1}, as was discussed in Refs.\ \cite{THHiroSplit,SuperRad2}.
-The superradiance is a possible mechanism to extract energy from a spinning body or black hole by spontaneous emission and amplification of electromagnetic waves (see also \cite{SuperRad,SuperRad3}).
-According to Unruh’s theory of the acoustic metric \cite{SuperRad4}, the superradiance of phonons can happen in superfluids \cite{Calogeracos1999,Volovik,Slatyer2005,PhysRevA.73.033604,Takeuchi2008}.
-In our system, the phonon is emitted spontaneously in the splitting instability, reflected inward at the system boundary and amplified by the rotating SQVs at the center.
-It is interesting to note that such a boundary reflection is reminiscent of the cavity system associated with anti-de Sitter spacetime \cite{SuperRad5, SuperRad7}.
-Therefore, while superradiance has been recently observed in a classical system \cite{SuperRad6}, our system is an appealing candidate to simulate the black hole physics in quantum systems.
+The spiral pattern is amplified over time by rotational superradiance \cite{SuperRad1}, as was discussed in the context of the splitting instability \cite{THHiroSplit,SuperRad2,Patrick2022}.
+The superradiance is a possible mechanism to extract energy from a spinning body or black hole by spontaneous emission and amplification of electromagnetic waves (see also \cite{SuperRad,SuperRad3}), similarly to the Penrose process \cite{penrose1971extraction} .
+According to Unruh's theory of the acoustic metric \cite{SuperRad4}, the superradiance of phonons can happen in superfluids \cite{Calogeracos1999,Volovik,Slatyer2005,PhysRevA.73.033604,Takeuchi2008}.
+In our system, the phonon is emitted spontaneously and amplified in the splitting instability by extracting the energy and angular momentum outward.
+While the superradiance has been observed in a classical system \cite{SuperRad6}, our system is an appealing candidate to simulate the black hole physics in quantum systems.